(previously known as Telesto melania)

 TRAPEZITINAE, HESPERIIDAE, HESPERIOIDEA

-This Caterpillar is a purplish-fawn colour with yellow lines, and a brown head.
+The Caterpillar of this species is a purplish-fawn colour with yellow lines, and a brown head.
 It lives in a shelter by day, constructed by rolling a leaf into a tube or joining several leaves together.
 At dusk and near dawn, it feeds on various Grasses (POACEAE).

 The adults on top are dark brown.
 On each forewing, the females have two white spots, and the males have a white edged black sex brand.